-As the weather starts to warm up, algae and other aquatic plants will become more prevalent in ponds.
-While aquatic plants are a natural part of the pond ecosystem, vegetation in and around ponds is valuable for fish and wildlife habitat.
-When aquatic plants become too prevalent and start to overtake a pond, they become a problem and are referred to as aquatic weeds or pond weeds.
-When considering aquatic weed control, remember these two points: prevention is always better than treatment, and weeds need to be identified to determine the best option for control.
+As the weather starts to warm up algae and other aquatic plants will become more prevalent in ponds.
+While aquatic plants are a natural part of the pond ecosystem and vegetation in and around ponds is valuable for fish and wildlife habitat; it can also help reduce stream bank erosion.
+When aquatic plants become too prevalent and start to overtake a pond they become a problem and are referred to as aquatic weeds.
+When considering aquatic weed control, remember these two points; prevention is always better than treatment and weeds need to be identified to determine the best option for control.